NavidNaf/CookieMonster/README.md

 ![Title](Screenshot.png)

 Cookie Monster is an automated authentication and cookie/storage changer, to test different cookie manipulation based security flaws.
-The tool is written in **python** using **selenium**
+The tool is written in **python** using **selenium**.

 ## Library Dependencies